 Scurvy is merely a modification of scrofula.
-They both proceed from a depraved action of the digestive organs, from defective nervous power, whereby the chyle is poured into the blood in a vitiated state, and hence that fluid becomes clogged with impure humours, which nature is constantly striving to expel by the perspiratory pores of the skin, and that organ consequently becomes covered with blotches and running sores.
+They both proceed from a depraved action of the digestive organs, from defective nervous power, whereby the chyle is poured into the blood in a vitiated state, and hence it becomes clogged with impure humours, that nature is constantly striving to expel by the perspiratory pores of the skin, which, consequently, becomes covered with blotches and running sores.

-Producing Causes.-Everything which produces debility, so as to impair the action of the stomach, may be the cause of scurvy.
+Producing Causes.-Everything that produces debility, so as to impair the action of the stomach, may be the cause of scurvy.
 It is generally caused by living too much on smoke-dried and salted animal food, which affords little nourishment; impure air; depressing passions of the mind, &c.
-This disorder often follows other diseases which enervate the constitution, such as measles, small-pox, hooping-cough; and, indeed, from any other disease which weakens the body and vitiates the humours.
+It often follows other diseases which enervate the constitution, such as measles, small-pox, hooping-cough; and, indeed, all diseases that weaken the body and vitiate the humours.
 It may also arise from an hereditary taint.